 - Clarifying Expectations IMPACT outlines clear performance expectations for all school-based employees.
 We have worked to ensure that the performance metrics and supporting rubrics are clear and aligned to your specific responsibilities. - Providing Feedback Quality feedback is a key element of the improvement process.
-This is why you will receive feedback on your strengths as well as your growth areas.
+This is why, during each assessment cycle, you will have a conference to discuss your strengths as well as your growth areas.
 You can also view written comments about your performance by logging into your IMPACT account at http://impactdcps.dc.gov. - Facilitating Collaboration By providing a common language to discuss performance, IMPACT helps support the collaborative process.
 This is essential, as we know that communication and teamwork create the foundation for student success. - Driving Professional Development The information provided by IMPACT helps DCPS make strategic decisions about how to use our resources to best support you.
 We can also use this information to differentiate our support programs by cluster, school, grade, job type, or any other category. - Retaining Great People Having highly effective teachers and staff members in our schools helps everyone improve.
 By mentoring and by serving as informal role models, these individuals provide a concrete picture of excellence that motivates and inspires us all.
 IMPACT helps retain these individuals by providing significant recognition for outstanding performance.